 And I have to add that a friend of mine recently gave me some Sugar Free Russel Stover’s Pecan Delights and they were fantastic!
 They didn’t taste like low carb candy at all!

-These are the BOMB…if you like turtles.
+These are IT…if you like turtles.
 The link above is connected to the best deal per ounce because these are a little bit pricey.
 (WORTH IT!!!!)

-When it comes to Keto Candy I really sort of prefer homemade.
+When it comes to Keto Candy I really sort of prefer homemade Keto Bark.

-But Russel Stover knows about candy and these Chocolate Covered Peppermints are the bomb.
+But Russel Stover knows about candy and these Chocolate Covered Peppermints are amazing.

 You will not beat this price.
 The reviews were mixed but I had a great experience with this order so I am not sure what the problem was with some reviewers orders.